-With the heavy burden of manual work to keep these store fronts up-to-date, brands will look for ways to automate this process through tech like digital asset management and product information management system integrations and thoughtful applications of artificial intelligence.
+With the heavy burden of manual work to keep these store fronts up-to-date, brands will look for ways to automate this process through martech solutions like digital asset management and product information management system integrations and thoughtful applications of artificial intelligence.

 Social media advertising, user base growth and the decline of organic social reach